BernatCasanas/the-mandalorian/README.md

 	- Shoot, becoming still in the process, & using the Left Joystick to aim.
 This weapon has a "Heat mechanic", the more you use it, the less fire rate it will have; if you over do it the weapon will enter in a "overheat" state where you will be not able to shot until it has completly cooled down.
 You can cool it down by not shooting or by using the other weapons.

 * Y
 	- Grenade Launcher, becoming still in the process, & using the Left Joystick to aim.
 Shoots grenades that explode on contact with the ground or in a few seconds; once it explodes it deploys an area that hits consecutively in an area.
 You can't thoew another set of grenade until every single one has disapeared.
+The longer the button is pressed, the further the grenade will go.

 * B
 	- Sniper Shot, becoming still in the process, & using the Left Joystick to aim.
 Holding down this button makes the Mandalorian charge his sniper rifle, once you release it you shot the bullet with less or more damage depending on the charge.
 If the sniper laser is red, it is undercharged; if it is yellow is optimally charged and if it neeps between white & red is overchared & won't do as much damage.
 You have 2 sniper charges that regenerate with time.